 Some of the infants with NOMID are born prematurely.
 The babies often have signs of infection (fever, rash) at birth but no infection is found.
 The rash resembles urticaria (hives), but is not itchy.
 The rash increases in intensity with fever.
 Patients have neurologic problems from chronic meningitis (inflammation of the membranes surrounding the brain).
 This can result in vision difficulties, hearing loss and other neurologic problems.
 The eyes often appear as bulging and children often have episodes of vomiting.
-The skull is often slightly increased in size.
+The skull is slightly increased in size.
 In some children, there is delayed closure of the anterior fontanel (the soft part in the skull of infants where the skull bones attach to each other).
-Later they complain of headaches.
-Later (usually after 1 year of age) patients develop joint pain and swelling.
-In severe cases an overgrowth of cartilage and of the bone epiphysis (the ends of the bone), especially at the knee, may occur, resulting in joint deformity.
+Children may later complain of headaches.
+Later, usually after 1 year of age, patients develop joint pain and swelling.
+In severe cases, an overgrowth of cartilage and of the bone epiphysis (the ends of the bone), especially at the knee, may occur.
+This bone overgrowth can result in joint deformity.
 These bone changes are seen in X-rays.
 There is a delay in growth and the children with NOMID are often very short.
 In older children, the hands appear short and wide and there may be clubbing (widening) of the finger and toe tips.
-Not all children have all these symptoms.
+Not all children have all of these symptoms.

 NOMID is suspected by the clinical features.
 The diagnosis is confirmed by the genetic test.
-However, 50% of the children do not have a genetic mutation.
+However, 50 percent of the children do not have a genetic mutation.

-Until recently there was no effective treatment.
+Until recently there was no effective treatment for NOMID.
 Patients were treated with medications to reduce symptoms like nonsteroidal anti-inflammatory drugs, steroids or methotrexate.
-Exciting recent research has shown that medications that target specific molecules involved in the inflammatory process that may be increased in NOMID due to the genetic defect may be very effective for treating NOMID.
-Initial studies have shown that most NOMID patients respond dramatically to treatment with Kineret.
-However this treatment must continue indefinitely as there is no known cure to NOMID.
+Recent research has shown that medications that target specific molecules involved in the inflammatory process increased in NOMID due to the genetic defect may be very effective for treating NOMID.
+Initial studies have shown that most NOMID patients respond dramatically to treatment with Kineret®.
+However, this treatment must continue indefinitely as there is no known cure to NOMID.

-The outcome of NOMID used to be poor, with severe growth disturbances.
+The outcome of NOMID was poor in the past, with severe growth disturbances.
 Many patients developed severe joint deformities and neurologic damage, mainly to the ears and eyes.
 There were also cases of death from brain damage.
 New treatment may have changed this poor outcome.
 Future studies are planned to answer this question.

 Muckle-Wells syndrome and Familial Cold auto inflammatory syndrome

 These syndromes are related to gene defects on the same cryopyrin protein gene causing NOMID.
-As in NOMID, no gene defect is found in about 50% of the patients.
+As in NOMID, no gene defect is found in about 50 percent of the patients.
 These syndromes occur later in life than NOMID and are milder.
-In familial cold auto inflammatory syndrome, cold, and perhaps other environmental triggers, causes a hive (urticaria) like rash to occur.
+In familial cold auto inflammatory syndrome, cold, and perhaps other environmental triggers, causes a hive-like rash (urticaria) to occur.

 Periodic fever, Aphthous-stomatitis, Pharyngitis, Adenitis (PFAPA) Syndrome

-This syndrome includes recurrent episodes of fever with aphthous-stomatitis (mouth sores), pharyngitis (sore throat with redness and sometimes a throat that has a white covering – exudate - like that seen in a throat with streptococcal infection.
-PFAPA affects children in early childhood, usually starting at age two to four years.
+This syndrome includes recurrent episodes of fever with aphthous-stomatitis (mouth sores), pharyngitis (sore throat with redness and sometimes a throat that has a white covering – exudate - like that’s seen in a throat with streptococcal infection).
+PFAPA affects children in early childhood, usually starting at age 2 to 4 years.
 Episodes usually decrease in frequency and resolve after the age of 10 years.
 This disease was recognized for the first time in 1987 and was called Marshall’s.

 The frequency of PFAPA is not known, but the disease appears to be more common than generally appreciated.

 The answer to this question is not yet known.
-No gene defect has yet to be found in PFAPA, although in some cases more than one family member has the disease.
+No gene defect has been found in PFAPA, although in some cases more than one family member has the disease.
 No infectious cause has been found in PFAPA, thus it is not a contagious disease.
 It is clear that the inflammatory process is activated during episodes but it is not clear why it is triggered.

-The main symptoms are episodic fevers, accompanied by a sore throat, mouth ulcers, or enlarged cervical lymph nodes (glands in the neck, an important part of the immune system).
 The episodes of fever start abruptly and last for three to seven days.
 During episodes, the child looks very ill and complains about at least one of the three symptoms mentioned above.
 The episodes of fever recur every few weeks and often families know the exact day when an attack will start.
 On the day the fever starts the child will feel a little ill before the attack and the family knows an attack is about to start.
 Not all children have all symptoms, especially mouth sores.
-Some children have other symptoms like joint pain, abdominal pain, headache, vomiting or diarrhea.
+Some children have other symptoms, like:

 There are no laboratory tests, or imaging procedures, specific for diagnosing PFAPA.
 The disease will be diagnosed based on the results of a physical examination and other symptoms.
 Inflammatory blood tests like the white blood cell count, erythrocyte sedimentation rate and the C-reactive protein are increased during attacks.
 Before the diagnosis is confirmed, it is important to exclude all other diseases that may present with similar symptoms (especially a streptococcal throat).
 The dramatic response to treatment (see below) also helps diagnose PFAPA.

-What is the outcome and course of PFAPA?
+What is the outcome and course of PFAPA syndrome?

 The disease may last for several years.
 Over time, the intervals between the episodes will increase and usually after the age of 10 years resolve by itself.
 Children with PFAPA continue to grow and develop normally.